22 Aug What is a DUI?

-DUI stands for Driving Under the Influence another commonly used acronym for the same violation is Driving While Intoxicated (DWI).
-Regardless of which acronym you use this is an incredibly dangerous violation for many reasons.
-To be driving while using drugs or alcohol, is a life threatening action with harsh penalties.
+DUI stands for Driving Under the Influence, but another commonly used acronym for the same violation is Driving While Intoxicated (DWI).
+Regardless of which acronym you use, this is an incredibly dangerous violation for many reasons.
+To be driving while using drugs or alcohol is a life-threatening action with harsh penalties.
 Arizona courts as well as the Arizona Department of Transportation do not look too kindly when it comes to this violation.

 - Standard DUI: .08% or more BAC, .4% BAC or more if driving a commercial vehicle.

 - Aggravated DUI: DUI committed while a person has a suspended or canceled driver’s license; 3rd offense for DUI in 48 months; DUI committed with passenger 15 years old or younger.

 Every offense of DUI in Arizona has its own specific harsh penalties and consequences that follow these penalties.

 After committing a DUI, you could face several harsh penalties from both the criminal court system as well as the Arizona Motor Vehicle Division.
 The consequences for individual violations are determined by the circumstances surrounding the offense and the specific offense committed.
 The more serious the crime committed, the harsher the penalties.
 For example:

 - Standard DUI: 10 to 90 days in jail; Fine of $1,000-$3000; Alcohol/drug program; Ignition interlock on vehicles; Community service